standardhuman/100-days-of-code/Round_2/log.md

 **Link(s) to work:** [twoSum](https://github.com/standardhuman/Interview-Practice/blob/master/leetcode/01_twosums.js)

 **Tweet:** #100DaysOfCode Round 2.
 Day 3: Solving leetcode problem twoSum using a hash table approach.
 What with their superior O(1) time complexity and all (as compared to an array or linked list O(n)), it's nice to make hash table's acquaintance. http://tinyurl.com/y7jtcwnd

+### Day 4: January 4, 2017

+**Today's Progress**: Got the Basic Regex Parser problem again as a Pramp interview problem, so a good forced revisiting of recursion and that damn '*' behavior.
+Also setup a repo, installed create-react-app, and started reading up on Redux for log-app-2018.

+**Thoughts:** Should probably do a couple of quick recursion problems to knock the rust off.
+Who am I kidding, I never was comfy with recursion, but also never really spent time with it, so that makes sense.
+Feeling much more comfortable with the Pramp interview this time around.
+Funny that I got the same problem to present as last week.
+On the Log-App front, bootstrapping with create-react-app is so nice as it give that "we're getting started" feeling fast and easy.
+Excited to really roll Redux into the build from the beginning and wrap my brain around it.

+**Link(s) to work:** (Log-App-2018 (nothing to see here))[http://tinyurl.com/ybpaeons],  (Basic Regex Parser)[http://tinyurl.com/y9wykkqr]

+**Tweet:** #100DaysofCode Round 2, Day 4: Got the Basic Regex Parser problem again as a Pramp interview problem, so a good forced revisiting of recursion and that damn '*' behavior.
+Also setup a repo, installed create-react-app, and started reading up on Redux for log-app-2018. tinyurl.com/ybpaeons tinyurl.com/y9wykkqr

+### Day 5: January 5, 2017

+**Today's Progress**: #100DaysofCode R2,D5: Pramp interview, got equivalent of twoSum.
+Forgot about recursion, instead used brute force.
+I gave the Basic Regex Parser, inspired to see my interviewee work through it beautifully.
+Also did more Redux ed. www.pramp.com, http://tinyurl.com/ychjul5v

+**Thoughts:** I need to revisit twoSum, solve it with recursion and revisit that regex parser.

+**Link(s) to work:** (Pramp)[www.pramp.com], (Log.md)[http://tinyurl.com/ychjul5v]

+**Tweet:** #100DaysofCode R2,D5: Pramp interview, got equivalent of twoSum.
+Forgot about recursion, instead used brute force.
+I gave the Basic Regex Parser, inspired to see my interviewee work through it beautifully.
+Also did more Redux ed. www.pramp.com, http://tinyurl.com/ychjul5v